SIGNL: A Label-Efficient Audio Deepfake Detection System via Spectral-Temporal Graph Non-Contrastive Learning: Experiments

-SIGNL consistently outperforms supervised models like LCNN and AASIST, even when these models use different front-end configurations.
-This demonstrates SIGNL's ability to leverage non-contrastive learning for extracting meaningful audio representations without heavily relying on labeled data during pre-training.
-By transforming audio data into spatio-temporal graphs and applying diverse graph-based augmentations, SIGNL enhances input variability and effectively clusters positive samples.
-This allows the model to learn rich, generalizable features during pre-training, which it fine-tunes for downstream tasks.
-In contrast, supervised models like LCNN and AASIST struggle in low-label scenarios, showing rising EERs when only 5\% of labeled data is available.
+SIGNL consistently outperforms supervised models like LCNN and AASIST, even when using similar front-end configurations, highlighting its ability to extract meaningful representations without heavy reliance on labeled data.
+By transforming audio into spectral-temporal graphs and applying diverse augmentations, SIGNL enhances input variability and effectively clusters positive samples, enabling robust feature learning during pre-training.
+This leads to stronger performance in low-label settings, where supervised models degrade significantly, for example, when only 5\% of labeled data is available.

-Additionally, SIGNL also surpasses contrastive and non-contrastive baselines, including SSL-ACL, BYOL-A, COLA, MoCo, and SimCLR.
-Its superior performance stems from its graph-based representations, which capture complex relationships between frequency sub-bands and temporal segments.
-This enables SIGNL to more accurately identify synthetic artifacts dispersed across the visual representation of audio.
-The combination of graph-based learning and non-contrastive pre-training ensures robust detection, even with limited label data, making SIGNL a powerful solution for audio deepfake detection.
+SIGNL also surpasses contrastive and non-contrastive baselines such as SSL-ACL, BYOL-A, COLA, MoCo, and SimCLR, due to its graph-based modeling of complex spectral and temporal relationships.
+Unlike VG-NCL, which uses a single graph per sample, SIGNL captures interdependencies across both views, yielding a more comprehensive representation.
+This combination of spectral-temporal graph learning and non-contrastive pre-training enables strong detection performance, particularly under label-scarce conditions.

 \textbf{Cross-domain Evaluation Results}.
-To evaluate generalization, we tested SIGNL and baseline methods on the In-The-Wild dataset, focusing on their ability to handle diverse audio deepfake attacks in out-of-domain scenarios.
-This evaluation simulates real-world deployment in data mining applications.
-The results, shown in~\autoref{tab:contrast_itw}, reveal that SIGNL consistently demonstrates strong generalization, achieving the lowest EER in most configurations.
-For example, it achieved an EER of 10.89\% when trained on ASVspoof 2021 DF with full labels and 7.69\% when trained on CFAD—despite, despite the different languages used for training and testing in this cross-domain setting.
+To evaluate generalization, we tested SIGNL and baselines on the In-The-Wild dataset, focusing on their ability to handle diverse audio deepfake attacks in out-of-domain scenarios.
+The results, shown in~\autoref{tab:contrast_itw}, reveal that SIGNL consistently demonstrates strong cross-domain generalization on the In-The-Wild dataset.
+For example, it achieved an EER of 10.89\% when trained on ASVspoof 2021 DF with full labels and 7.69\% when trained on CFAD, despite the different languages used for training and testing in this cross-domain setting.
 For this different language scenario, robust performance is also observed in other supervised methods using Wav2Vec2 as a front-end, likely due to Wav2Vec2's pre-training on multilingual data, which enhances its ability to produce learnable visual representations of audio.